-Tanks for marine use need to have an overfill prvention device (OPD).
-Old tanks can be retrofittted with the OPD Type 1 valve.
+Tanks for marine use need to have an overfill prevention device (OPD).
+Old tanks can be retrofitted with the OPD Type 1 valve.
 Pre-1998 horizontal tanks are exempted.

 Check state regulations with respect to waste treatment, required equipment, etc. Life jackets must be worn by children under a certain age: 12 years in New York and Vermont, 13 Pennsylvania, 11 Maine, etc. There are no regulations in Washington, Wisconsin, Idaho, Minnesota and others, but federal rules for children under age 13 is expected to cover them by the end of 2002.
 If you comply with Canadian waste requirements, get a Coast Guard inspection and sticker for your boat - you must disable and seal all fittings for overboard discharge.
 A working holding tank should comply with most state regulations.

-For current regulations, please check Government Directory: U.S.A. for U.S. Customs and Border Protection (CBP)
+For current regulations, please check Government Directory: U.S.A.
+Customs and Border Protection (CBP)

 Each person on board your boat, including children, must be registered and possess an I-68 form.
 If you have extra passengers, you must land at an official entry port, videophone or radiophone for inspection.
 You may only use this form to visit the designated border area for up to 72 hours.

 For I-68 reporting, call 1-800-827-2851 in the St. Lawrence River and Eastern Lake Ontario or 1-800-927-5015 in the Buffalo and Western Lake Ontario area.
 Canadian boaters visiting the Thousand Islands to anchor or moor, must report to U.S. Customs first, unless they have an I-68 form and report their arrival by phone.

 See the Government directory: Canada/USA Binational for U.S. Nexus information.

 For current regulations, please check Government Directory: Canada/USA Binational